 That’s amazing!
 Learning a language is a journey of improvement and growth that opens you many doors.

-However, it’s also a commitment that requires dedication and a plan, (and I know something about it)…
+However, it’s also a commitment that requires dedication and a plan, (and I certainly know something about that)…

-I’m truly excited for you and your adventure, and I want to help you out.
-In this post, I've gathered the best advice you can find on the Fluent in 3 Months on how to learn a new language through our method of language hacking.
+I’m truly excited for you and your new language adventure, and I want to help you out.
+In this post, I’ve gathered the best advice we’ve shared on the Fluent in 3 Months website on how to learn a new language through our method of language hacking.

-Whether you’re just starting out or you want to change up your learning strategy, this guide will be your best friend, featuring the best ways to learn a language from across the Fluent in 3 Months website.
+Whether you’re just starting out or you want to change up your learning strategy, this guide will be your go-to.

 Table of contents